jeremybusk/me/README.md

 - **[mimirproxy](https://github.com/uvoo/containers/tree/main/uvoo/mimirproxy)** — Authentication proxy that injects `X-Scope-OrgID` for Grafana Mimir multi-tenancy and adds an `org_id` label.
 - **[demobox](https://github.com/jeremybusk/demobox)** — Containerized Ubuntu-based lab environment for learning Linux and basic services using LXD/Docker.
 - **Open Source Project:** [gitlab.com/pyrofex/numifex](https://gitlab.com/pyrofex/numifex)
-- Others available on request.
+- Other examples available on request.
+Ask me for a current chronic problem you have and I'll build you a solution.
+I've done this through my career and actually love doing it.

 ---